bambinos/bambi/docs/getting_started.rst

 Getting Started
 ***************

-Bambi requires a working Python interpreter (either 2.7+ or 3+).
+Bambi requires a working Python interpreter (3.5+).
 We recommend installing Python and key numerical libraries using the `Anaconda Distribution <https://www.continuum.io/downloads>`_, which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Bambi itself can be installed in one line using pip: